mwarning/KadNode/README.md

 KadNode is a small and decentralized DNS resolver that can use existing public key infrastructures.
 It utilizes the BitTorrent P2P network and mbedtls for TLS/crypto support.

 KadNode can intercept .p2p domain queries on the systems level and resolve them using a decentralized network.
-[TLS](https://de.wikipedia.org/wiki/Transport_Layer_Security) authentication can be used to make sure the correct IP address was found, before it is passed to the browser or any other application.
+[TLS](https://de.wikipedia.org/wiki/Transport_Layer_Security) authentication can be used to make sure the correct IP address was found.
+If successful, the IP address is passed to the application making the request.

 Supported are also domains consisting of public keys represented as characters. :-)